DTGlov/Mini-Calculator/README.md

 # Mini-Calculator
-A simple python calculator, build with Tkinter.
+A simple python calculator, built with Tkinter.